chuckbutler/dasroot-blog/content/posts/2015-01-09-Charm-Encapsulation.md

 came back from etcd.
 We're clearly not in the network-relation-changed event, how do we send this information back over the wire without breaking encapsulation?

-THe magic is line 24 in Fig 1.2 - we aggregate facts, and pass them over the context of the network relationship using `relation-set -r #id`.
+The magic is line 24 in Fig 1.2 - we aggregate facts, and pass them over the context of the network relationship using `relation-set -r #id`.
 This took a bit more dancing of the juju jig to get the data.